esteil/atvfiles/README.txt

   but all are stored

 == Release Notes ==
+0.3.1 (13) May 20, 2007
+* Add resume feature to 0.3.0 release notes
+* Fix problem with disabling file duration scanning ignoring duration specified in XML file.

 0.3.0 (12) May 19, 2007
+* Remember and resume playback positions.
 * Show blue dots next to unplayed files
 * Read metadata from an XML file alongside the media file (like coverart) ** See above for the format